-Romania: Romgaz blames Government for its decreased net profit25.
-September 2020. / SEE Energy News
+Romania: Romgaz blames Government for its decreased net profit, SEE Energy News

 Romgaz forecasts that it will record a net profit of some 200 million euros this year, 26 % lower than the initial estimate.